leafo/pgmoon/README.md

 to `postgres:query` can contain multiple queries, the results of any queries that succeeded before the error occurred are returned after the error message.
 (Note: queries are atomic, they either succeed or fail.
-The partial result will only contain succeed queries, not partially data from the failed query)
+The partial result will only contain succeed queries, not partial data from the failed query)

 <details>
 <summary>Additional return values: notifications and notices</summary>